Byzantine economy

 Parable of the Workers in the Vineyard.
 Workers on the field (down) and pay time (up), Byzantine Gospel of 11th century.

 The Byzantine economy was among the most robust economies in the Mediterranean and the world for many centuries.
 Constantinople was a prime hub in a trading network that at various times extended across nearly all of Eurasia and North Africa.
 It could be argued that up until the 7th century, the Eastern Roman Empire had the most powerful economy in the world.
 (Note: In that period, China was fragmented into multiple states while the Gupta Empire was in decline.
 On the other hand, following the collapse of the Western Roman Empire, the Eastern Roman Empire's economy flourished with strong trade networks and massive state revenues that enabled the construction of magnificent structures as well as the funding of expensive wars.
 However, with the establishment of the Sui Dynasty in 581, the Sui Dynasty could contest the title of having the most powerful economy in the world, although it also faced financial difficulties following their failed campaigns against Goguryeo Korea.)
 The Arab conquests, however, would represent a substantial reversal of fortunes contributing to a period of decline and stagnation.
 The Byzantine state restructured its administrative and fiscal systems, introducing the theme system, which organized land and military service in a way that ensured both local defense and agricultural productivity.

+Trade routes of the Eastern Roman Empire.

 Rural life revived as new lands were brought under cultivation, and local economies became more self-sufficient, reducing dependence on long-distance trade that had been curtailed by the loss of eastern territories.
 By the 9th and 10th centuries, the empire experienced a notable resurgence: agricultural output increased, population levels rose, and the circulation of coinage expanded once again.
 However, by the 12th and 13th centuries, the economic balance began to shift.
 Western maritime republics such as Venice and Genoa gradually overtook Byzantine merchants, largely due to the tax exemptions and trading privileges granted to them under the Komnenian emperors.
 This process accelerated after the Fourth Crusade and the establishment of the Latin Empire, during which Venetian traders gained control over key ports and commercial networks once held by the Byzantines.
 The Byzantines continued to face economic challenges during the Palaiologan era until its fall in 1453.

 One of the economic foundations of the empire was trade.
 The state strictly controlled both the internal and the international trade.
+It has been argued by the historian Alex M. Feldman that this amounted to an early version of the political economy of mercantilism.
 Constantinople remained the single most important commercial centre of Europe for much of the Medieval era, which it held until the Republic of Venice slowly began to overtake Byzantine merchants in trade; first through tax exemption under the Komnenoi, then under the Latin Empire.